jingtaozhan/jingtaozhan.github.io/_pages/about.md

 **Join My Research Team**

-If you also believe in the possibility of a unified AI theory, and if you're not satisfied with incremental tweaks but aspire to do work that leaves a lasting impact, then I warmly welcome you to apply to join my research team.
-I recruit at least one PhD and several master students each year, and also offer positions for research interns.
-Let’s explore the frontier of intelligence together.
+If you, too, believe in the possibility of a unified theory of AI, and are not content with just incremental improvements but instead seek deep and influential breakthroughs, I warmly welcome you to apply to work with me—as a research intern, a Master’s student, or a Ph.D. student.
+I recruit at least one Ph.D. student and several Master’s students every year.

 # 📝 Publications